 During the mid-20th century, a new force entered the collective psyche around food and eating.
 As author and dietitian Christy Harrison explains in her book, Anti-Diet, the emergence of dieting was heavily influenced by intersecting factors that wreaked havoc on our relationship with food.
 Combined with a burgeoning preference for thin, slender bodies and a Euro-centric standard of beauty, people eagerly adopted all manners of restriction around foods they once enjoyed without reservation.

-Our food culture celebrates one’s ability to deny themselves the pleasure of eating.
+Our food culture celebrates one’s ability to deny themselves the pleasure of eating, much like other pleasurable experiences.
 It’s worn like a badge of honor, depicting an admirable level of self-control and discipline.
 Have we ever stopped to wonder why?

 Comfort is a Basic Human Need, Comfort Food Included

-In this here year of 2020, we need a means of feeling comforted as much as we ever did.
-Feeling safe and secure is an important human need — so much so that in Maslow’s Hierarchy of Needs it’s grouped together with our other basic, physiological needs.
+In modern times, we need a means of feeling comforted as much as we ever did.
+Feeling safe and secure is an important human need — and other strategies for stress relief might not be accessible or effective when we need them.

-We can proselytize all we want about self-care but we need to take an honest look at whether or not we’re practicing what we preach.
+We can carry on all we want about self-care but we need to take an honest look at whether or not we’re practicing what we preach.
 How can you truly be caring for yourself if you can’t accept the comfort and pleasure of your favorite foods?

 I encourage you to audit your mindset and habits around eating.
 This should come from a place of curiosity, not judgment.
 It’s simply a thought exercise that can shed light on what’s driving you to seek comfort from food in the first place.